whole-tale/wt-design-docs/users_guide/run.rst

 Accessing and Modifying Tales
 ==============================

-The **Run** view allows you to interact with and modify your running Tale.
-From this page you can add and remove files to your Tale, edit the metadata, stop and rebuild the environment, and publish to external repositories for long term storage.
+The **Run** view allows you to interact with and modify your running tale.
+From this page you can add and remove files; edit metadata; stop and rebuild the environment;
+create versions and recorded runs; and publish to external repositories to obtain a persistent identifier.

 .. _stop-tale:

 Launching the Tale
 ------------------
-After you have finalized your tale and click `Create New Tale and Launch`, you'll be brought to the **Run** page where it will start up, seen in the image below.
-From here you can access the tale, along with an assortment of other actions that are documented on the `run page`_.
+After you have finalized your tale and click **Run Tale**, you'll be brought to the **Interact** page where it will start up, seen in the image below.
+From here you can access the tale, along with an assortment of other actions that are documented below.

 .. figure:: images/compose/tale_launching.png
      :align: center